-- A. Dean of the School of Education - B. Dean of the School of Informatics and Computing - C. Dean of the School of Journalism - D. Dean of the Kelley School of Business - E. Dean of the School of Library and Information Science - 2.
-Core School Deans who report to the Chancellor, IUPUI, shall have their performance and that of their offices evaluated on a regular basis.
-As of the effective date of this policy, those Deans include: - A. Dean of the School of Public and Environmental Affairs - B. Dean of the School of Nursing - 3.
-For each of these Deans, a comprehensive review (hereafter referred to as review) shall be conducted early in the fifth year in office and at recurring intervals of four years or more frequently if desired by the Provost/Chancellor.
-In addition, independent of these comprehensive reviews, each Dean shall be evaluated by a survey distributed to the faculty of the Dean's unit at the beginning of the Dean's third year in office (see section 11).
-The Provost or Chancellor will provide reasonable and adequate staff and financial support for these review activities. - 4.
-In the spring semester of each academic year, the Provost and/or Chancellor shall provide the University Faculty Council with a list of all Core School Deans subject to review the following year.
-The Provost/Chancellor shall request the creation of Review Committees simultaneously with the announcement of the Deans to be reviewed in order to allow at least one semester for completion of the Review process.
+- 1. For each of these deans, a comprehensive review (hereafter referred to as review) shall be conducted early in the fifth year in office and at recurring intervals of four years or more frequently if desired by the provost/chancellor.
+In addition, independent of these comprehensive reviews, each dean shall be evaluated by a survey distributed to the faculty of the dean's unit at the beginning of the dean's third year in office (see section 9 of this policy).
+The provost or chancellor will provide reasonable and adequate staff and financial support for these review activities. - 2.
+In the spring semester of each academic year, the provost and/or chancellor shall provide the University Faculty Council with a list of all core school deans subject to review the following year.
+The provost/chancellor shall request the creation of review committees simultaneously with the announcement of the deans to be reviewed in order to allow at least one semester for completion of the review process.
 Review committees will normally be established early in the fall semester and each review process will normally be completed early in the succeeding spring semester, or before.
-Each review committee will be assured of enough time to complete its work in a manner consistent with its charge.
+Each Review Committee will be assured of enough time to complete its work in a manner consistent with its charge.

-The Provost/Chancellor shall have responsibility for selecting the members of the Review Committees according to the following procedures:
+The provost/chancellor shall have responsibility for selecting the members of the Review Committees according to the following procedures:

-- A. The Executive Committee of the Indianapolis Faculty Council and the Nomination Committee of the Bloomington Faculty Council shall seek names from the Advisory Committee, Policy Committee, or similar faculty-elected committee (whichever is appropriate) of the unit being reviewed, and from other relevant groups, to be considered for inclusion in the list to be provided by the University Faculty Council Agenda Committee.
-The majority of the members of each Review Committee shall be full-time faculty from the unit whose Dean is being reviewed.
-Relevant members of the community may be nominated for membership on the review committee. - B. The University Faculty Council Agenda Committee shall submit a list of prospective Review Committee members to the Provost/Chancellor.
-The UFC Agenda Committee's list shall contain approximately one-third more names than the number of committee members anticipated by the Chancellor/Provost to be on the Review Committee, so as to provide him or her with some choice in the selection of members for the committee.
-Only those individuals nominated by the UFC Agenda committee shall be appointed to the Review Committee. - C. The number of faculty selected from each campus in the Core School shall roughly mirror the proportion of faculty from each such campus. - D. In addition to receiving nominations for the Review Committee from the University Faculty Council, the Provost/Chancellor shall solicit nominations from appropriate representative student and staff bodies as well as other constituencies, as appropriate, on both campuses. - E. The Dean under review shall not provide any nominations for the Review Committee.
+- a.
+The Executive Committee of the Indianapolis Faculty Council and the Nomination Committee of the Bloomington Faculty Council shall seek names from the Advisory Committee, Policy Committee, or similar faculty-elected committee (whichever is appropriate) of the unit being reviewed, and from other relevant groups, to be considered for inclusion in the list to be provided by the University Faculty Council Executive Committee.
+The majority of the members of each Review Committee shall be full-time faculty from the unit whose dean is being reviewed.
+Relevant members of the community may be nominated for membership on the Review Committee. - b.
+The University Faculty Council Executive Committee shall submit a list of prospective Review Committee members to the provost/chancellor.
+The UFC Executive Committee's list shall contain approximately onethird more names than the number of committee members anticipated by the chancellor/provost to be on the Review Committee, so as to provide him or her with some choice in the selection of members for the committee.
+Only those individuals nominated by the UFC Executive Committee shall be appointed to the Review Committee. - c.
+The number of faculty selected from each campus in the core school shall roughly mirror the proportion of faculty from each such campus. - d.
+In addition to receiving nominations for the Review Committee from the University Faculty Council, the provost/chancellor shall solicit nominations from appropriate representative student and staff bodies as well as other constituencies, as appropriate, on both campuses. - e.
+The dean under review shall not provide any nominations for the Review Committee.